Candida

 Is a diet alone enough to kill Candida?

 The special diet is vital to diminish the number of fungi but you will need the medication in addition as nobody can starve candida to death.
-In an emergency candida can switch to a protein metabolism and when seriously starved they start penetrating the intestinal lining to get sugars from the blood.
-This provokes the danger of a systemic fungal infection, which can cause even worse problems.
+In an emergency candida can switch to a protein metabolism.

 How should you eat after the diet phase?